aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

 In my utility projects i added the class with the name SD.cs file and modified the properties of the file.
 Later I added the reference of the utility project with the main project and added the dataaccess project refrence to the utility and models project.
+In my next step I added the area under the Area folder with the name customer, It runs the scaffolding and after that i changed the routes in the startup.cs file as given.